Sign in to track your reading

 Set the scene…

-For today’s scripture, we travel to the hill country of Ephraim, located several miles northeast of Jerusalem.
-This narrative unfolds during the era of the Judges—the same period as the book of Ruth—when Israel had no king.
+Traveling to the hill country of Ephraim, several miles northeast of Jerusalem, we enter a narrative set during the era of the Judges—the same kingless period described in the book of Ruth.
 The story of Hannah, like Ruth, is a beautiful depiction of lament and faith.

 Hannah and a woman named Peninnah are wives of Elkanah, a Levite.
 While Peninnah had children, Hannah remained childless.
 During their annual sacrifice to the Lord, Elkanah would express his love for Hannah by giving her a double portion of meat—a gesture of compassion in the face of her empty womb.